Deelox/NLP/README.md

-# NLP
-You can say...

-An ML model that tells
- if a tweet announces a disaster
+# An ML model that tells if a tweet announces a disaster